MirrorNetworking/Mirror/docs/Concepts/index.md

 # Networking Concepts Overview

-There are two kinds of users for the Networking feature:

--   Users making a Multiplayer game with Unity.
-These users should start with the NetworkManager or the High Level API.
--   Users building network infrastructure or advanced multiplayer games.
-These users should start with the NetworkTransport API.

 ## High level scripting API

-Unity’s networking has a “high-level” scripting API (which we’ll refer to as the HLAPI).
+Mirror’s networking has a “high-level” scripting API (which we’ll refer to as the HLAPI).
 Using this means you get access to commands which cover most of the common requirements for multiuser games without needing to worry about the “lower level” implementation details.
 The HLAPI allows you to:

 -   Control the networked state of the game using a “Network Manager”.
 -   Operate “client hosted” games, where the host is also a player client.